with all that's new at My-Island-Jamaica, Click Here to subscribe

 Click Here to watch my latest videos on my fun YouTube channel - you'll love it!

-Visitors swarm our shores for the food, the reggae music, the attractions et. al, but others still come just for the warm tropical climate.
+Visitors swarm our shores for the food and culture, the reggae music, the wonderful attractions et. al, but others still come just for the warm tropical climate.

-The weather is generally good here all year round with temperatures ranging in the 80's to close 90's farenheit during the day, and around the 70's at night.
+The weather is generally good here all year round with temperatures ranging in the 80's to close 90's Fahrenheit during the day, and around the 70's at night.

 In the winter months its a bit cooler while the summer tends to